 - Access to prescriptions: Because veterans are likely to suffer from chronic pain due to combat-related injuries, they’re often prescribed highly addictive painkillers to manage their injuries.
 In 2009, military doctors wrote around 3.8 million prescriptions for pain relievers.

 - Homelessness: We mentioned it before, but almost 10% of the homeless population are veterans, with nearly 75% of homeless veterans struggling with mental health and substance abuse issues.

 - Barriers to treatment: Even today, many veterans are deterred from seeking treatment by the perceived stigma.
 Scared of losing their benefits and honor, many continue to fuel their addiction without seeking treatment.

 However, there’s a massive issue to address here.
 Treatment for veterans is widely available, both through the VA and private addiction centers.
 Of course, none of this comes without controversy.

 However, as the nation continues to embrace medical marijuana use, these standards seem to be limiting non-opioid options for veterans.
-Nonetheless, veterans nationwide are using cannabis to deal with PTSD symptoms, anxiety, depression, and chronic pain.
+Nonetheless, veterans nationwide use cannabis to deal with PTSD symptoms, anxiety, depression, and chronic pain.

-In a 2017 survey by the American Legion, 92 percent of veterans said they supported medical cannabis research, and 83 percent support legalizing medical cannabis.
+In a 2017 survey, 92 percent of veterans said they supported medical cannabis research, and 83 percent support legalizing medical cannabis.

 A new study concluded that cannabis could help people cope with depression symptoms and thoughts of suicide in people with PTSD.
 Other studies show that people with PTSD but don’t medicate with cannabis are more likely to suffer from severe depression and have more suicidal thoughts than those who report using cannabis.